 How to get rid of bats?

 Bats are removed from your home or attic through a “Live Bat Exclusion” Process.
-This is a exclusion filtering system that alows bats to naturally leave to go feed but once out they are unable to return to the attic space of your home.
-Bat proofing your home or business is done with screening vents , caulking gaps along structure, installing chimney caps and many other repairs to prevent a reoccuring bat issue.
+This is a exclusion filtering system that allows bats to naturally leave to go feed but once out they are unable to return to the attic space of your home.
+Bat proofing your home or business is done with screening vents , caulking gaps along structure, installing chimney caps and many other repairs to prevent a reoccurring bat issue.

 How do I know where the bats are getting in?

-Bats will leave a grease stain from the oils on their fur at the access points that they are consitantly coming in and out from.
+Bats will leave a grease stain from the oils on their fur at the access points that they are consistently coming in and out from.
 They will also leave urine staining and often times bat droppings (guano) around these same areas.

 How do I know what to repair to keep bats out?